ssomagani/decodable-quick-start/README.md

 ## Prerequisites:

 * Running Docker Daemon
-* Decodable CLI installed and logged in.
+* Decodable CLI installed and logged in

 ## Getting Started

 1. Clone this repository
-2. Copy `.env.template` to `.env` in  `docker/` directories and fill in your credentials
+2. Copy `.env.template` to `.env` in  `docker/`  and fill in your credentials
 3. Run `deploy.sh` in the project root

 ## Components

 ### Decodable Resources
-Contains declarative definitions for Decodable resources including connections, streams, and pipelines.
+Contains declarative definitions for Decodable resources including connections, streams, and pipelines

 ### Docker Resources
-Provides Docker configuration for local development environment.
+Provides Docker configuration for spinning up system dependencies quickly